Jump to navigation links Jump to main content Jump to footer links

 6. Charge Electronics

-Playing games on a tablet, laptop, or smartphone can make the miles fly.
+Playing games on a tablet or laptop can make the miles fly.
 Avoid meltdowns by packing all the correct chargers.
 Save time by labeling chargers with tape and storing them in individual bags.
 Before you hit the road, download new books or movies to keep clutter to a minimum.

 7. Get Comfy